 Impact

 Inappropriate implementation in the Chrome Extensions component allows a malicious extension crafted by an attacker with privileged network access to run arbitrary code within the browser’s sandbox.
-The flaw can enable code that may be used to compromise the system beyond the sandbox, depending on host configuration and additional vulnerabilities.
+The flaw carries a moderate‑high severity rating (CVSS 7.1) according to the CVSS metric, while Chromium’s internal severity label marks it as Low.
 This weakness represents improper permission handling that permits code execution where it should be disallowed.
-The flaw carries a low severity rating by Chromium security practices, indicating limited immediate impact but potential for escalation if coupled with other weaknesses.

 Affected Systems